jasonmcaffee/versus/tests/jmeter-results/simple-json-response/result.md

 # Perf Results
-This performance test sees how many requests standard go and node apps (no external frameworks or libs) can serve a simple json response from a GET endpoint.
+This performance test sees how many requests per second standard go and node apps (no external frameworks or libs) can serve a simple json response from a GET endpoint.

 Each app was started, then given a few test runs before the results were recorded.